 Subsurface Utility Engineering benefits the client, designer, contractor, and the utility companies in the following ways:

 - Unexpected conflicts with utilities during construction are eliminated.
 The exact location (horizontal and vertical) of all utilities can be determined and depicted on construction plans.

-- SUE reduces or eliminates delays caused by redesign.
+- Reduces or eliminates delays caused by redesign.

-- SUE reduces or eliminates contractor delays during construction caused by damage to utilities.
+- Reduces or eliminates contractor delays during construction caused by damage to utilities.

-- SUE reduces the occurence of utility relocations.
-Accurate utility information is available to designers early in the project planning process so that potential conflicts can be avoided.
+- Reduces the occurrence of utility relocations: Accurate utility information is available to designers early in the project planning process so that potential conflicts can be avoided.

-- SUE enhances contractor safety.
-When excavation or grading can be shifted away from utilities, there is reduced chance of damage to utilities, which may result in personal injury, property damage, or releases of contaminants to the environment (note: this does not relieve the contractor from requesting a utility mark-out).
+- Enhances contractor safety: When excavation or grading can be shifted away from utilities, there is reduced chance of damage to said utilities, lowering the probability of personal injury, property damage, or release of contaminants to the environment.